-- 1. An Independent Off-Campus Study Proposal form for each course in which the student will register during the off-campus semester. - Receive signed approval from the Faculty Advisor, the appropriate Department Chair and the Coordinator, International, Off- Campus and Advising.
+- 1. An Independent Off-Campus Study Proposal form for each course in which the student will register during the off-campus semester. - 2.
+Receive signed approval from the Faculty Advisor, the appropriate department chair and the Office of Student Experience.
 Supervisors must be chosen from regular full-time faculty with whom the student has studied previously, or in exceptional circumstances, with a regular full-time faculty member who is familiar with the student's work.

-For Independent Off-Campus Study, the instructor will award a grade.
-Credits gained during

-Off-Campus Study course credits are considered non-resident credits.
+For independent off-campus study, the instructor will award a grade.
+Credits gained during off-campus study course credits are considered non-resident credits.

-The Office of Student Experience (OSE) organizes and coordinates the Off-Campus Study program and assists students with application procedures, students should consult with the OSE four to sixteen months in advance of their planned off- campus semester.
+The Office of Student Experience (OSE) organizes and coordinates the off-campus study program and assists students with application procedures, students should consult with the OSE four to sixteen months in advance of their planned off-campus semester.